SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/README.md

 ## Known Issues
 [^Top of page](README.md)
-This tutorial can only be performed on licensed system (SAP BTP ABAP Environment and SAP Analytics Cloud).
+This tutorial can only be performed on licensed systems, i.e. SAP BTP ABAP Environment and SAP Analytics Cloud.

 ## Exercises
 [^Top of page](README.md)